-At that, I am thankful that I had my eyes opened.
-Yes, it plagued me for months and it will stay with me in the years to come, throwing little issue at me in the years to come.
-However, it has opened up a new world of mental health and the issues is makes.
+At for that, I am thankful that I had my eyes opened.
+Yes, it plagued me for months and it will stay with me, throwing little issue at me in the years to come.
+However, it has opened up a new world of mental health and the issues it makes.
 I’m now interested in psychology, and I’ve researched and written a paper for school on the lack of mental health treatment in the United States.
-I feel much more sympathy when I hear anything about mental issues, and so my biggest pet peeve is not having people take it seriously or seeing stigma against it.
+I feel much more sympathy when I hear anything about mental issues, and so my biggest pet peeve is not having people take it seriously or only seeing the stigmas about it.

 Aleena Ahmad is a thirteen year old girl who lives in San Antonio, Texas, but she was born in St. Louis, Missouri.
 She enjoys reading, writing, and doing arts and crafts in her free time.
 She primarily enjoys reading and writing fiction and fantasy, as well as critiquing them.
-She has not been previously published in anything, though she does not enter frequently.
-She battled OCD for about ten months when She was twelve years old, and it made me reevaluate the world.
+She has not been previously published in anything, although she does not enter frequently.
+She battled OCD for about ten months when she was twelve years old, and it made her reevaluate the world.